neoforged/.github/primers/1.21.9/index.md

 ### List of Additions

+- `com.mojang.blaze3d.GraphicsWorkarounds#isGlOnDx12` - Returns whether the renderer is using DirectX 12.
 - `com.mojang.blaze3d.opengl.GlStateManager#incrementTrackedBuffers` - Increments the number of buffers used by the game.
 - `net.minecraft.SharedConstants#RESOURCE_PACK_FORMAT_MINOR`, `DATA_PACK_FORMAT_MINOR` - The minor component of the pack version.
 - `net.minecraft.advancements.critereon.MinMaxBounds`